www42/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_10_Lab.md

 1. From the lab computer, start a new in-private web browser session, navigate to the [Azure portal](https://portal.azure.com), and sign in by using the **az30310aaduser1** user account with the **Pa55w.rd1234** password.

     > **Note**: Make sure to use the user principal name of the **az30310aaduser1** user account, which you recorded earlier in this lab.

+    > **Note**: If you want to skip the Microsoft Security Default for the account during the login process, use the link *"Skip for now (14 days until this is required)"* option.

 1. In the Azure portal, navigate to the **Resource groups** blade.
 Note that you are not able to see any resource groups.